tomastrajan/react-typescript-webpack/README.md

 by their very nature.
 The cost of that is that it is usually much harder to track and debug event-heavy code.
 Yes you can store complete event history to see what happened in your application but you lose ability to easily comprehend scope of all the logic that will be executed as a result of producing single event.
-It might be matter of subjective preference but if you need to orchestrate business logic though various domains, nothing beats explicit calls.
+Another problem is assuring that the dependent operations happen in correct order (`waitsFor` from original Facebook's Flux example').
+It might be matter of subjective preference but if you need to orchestrate complex business flows through various domains, nothing beats explicit calls.

 ## UI
 #### React components